the-turing-way/the-turing-way/book/content/outreach/04/Communicating_Effectively.md

 ## Visual Communication

 Visual communication provides a way to include actual data into your message.
 This can be done in a variety of media, ranging from simple graphics designed to illustrate a point to complex webapps to explore and visualise data.
 Researchers often produce graphics that are good at illustrating a technical point, but may not fully emphasize the main message.
 The goal in adapting graphics for communicating research to a wider audiences is to remove any information that is not necessary to tell the main story.
 If you are trying to communicate your ideas to a journalist, it can be very helpful to have this in mind when crafting any graphics that you share with them, which is likely to help get your ideas across and tell a coherent and accurate story.
-Other aveunues for visual communication include posters, slides, and multimedia such as videos and cartoons can be useful ways to add additional visual dimensions to how you communicate results.
+Other avenues for visual communication include posters, slides, and multimedia such as videos and cartoons can be useful ways to add additional visual dimensions to how you communicate results.

 News articles that cover research results often derive visuals from the research article itself.
 In this case, many news outlets have illustrators in house who create these visuals based on the originals in the paper.
 However, significant editing usually takes place before placing a graphic in a news article such that the original is modified in many ways.
 For some excellent examples of this, a [talk by a NY Times science illustrator](http://style.org/ku/) provides some insight into the variety of ways that different graphics have been adapted for use by the newspaper.
 Note however that the talk makes it crystal clear that one needs to define the audience prior to making any illustrations, and that his audience is NY Times readers.